Calvin-CS/TSGL/readMeLinux.txt

 INSTALL STEPS
 ---------------------------

 1).
-The very first thing you should do is execute the "install-linux" in the TSGL-master folder.
-Do so from a terminal (./install-linux).
+The very first thing you should do is execute the "install-linux.sh" script in the TSGL-master folder.
+Do so from a terminal (./install-linux.sh).
 The libraries should be found (if not, see "PRE-INSTALL STEPS").

 The TSGL library should now be installed and should take a few minutes to install.
 (Please be patient as the library is being built as it takes a few minutes to build!)

+If you have g++-4.8 or earlier installed, then the script will ask whether you would like g++-4.9 installed instead.
+(If you already have g++-4.9 installed, then the script will skip this step).

 2).
 Once the installation is complete, execute the "runtests" script (./runtests).
 Hit the ESC key to go through each test, where upon hitting the ESC key the current window should close and a new one should open with another animation.